David Lange: 1987 general election

 Lange's government was re-elected at the August 1987 general election, the first time a Labour government had won a second term since 1938.
 The government increased its share of the popular vote, although this may have been due to less vote splitting.
 Lange toured the country throughout the campaign and faced, for the first time, protests against his government, especially in provincial areas.
 Unusually, Labour did not produce a manifesto for the election, primarily due to disagreement between Douglas and Lange over the direction the government would take if re-elected.
 Lange sought to focus on social services in the second term, and declared in his victory speech, "I'm proud that we are now, in the next three years, going to seal those [economic] gains, in health and education and social welfare progress."

 On the night, Labour's candidate Judith Tizard came within 406 votes of winning the traditionally National-held seat of Remuera; she had been forecast as the winner by initial vote counting.
-Tizard's near-win fueled Lange's misgivings about the direction his government was taking.
+Labour had never come remotely close to winning the wealthy east Auckland seat before, even at its high-tide victories in 1972 and 1984.
+Tizard's near-win fuelled Lange's misgivings about the direction his government was taking.
 He commented, "That election night was a great revelation for me.
 That was an apprehension on my part that we had actually abandoned our constituency.
 And it set me to think what on earth have we done that we come within 400 votes of winning the true-blue [National] seat of Remuera.
 And that struck me as being a dangerous flirtation, and an act of treachery to the people we were born to represent."